anuragpeshne/the-little-mler/README.md

 ### The Eighth Moral
 Replace stars by arrows to reduce the number of values consumed and to increase the generality of the function defined

+### The Ninth Moral
+Some functions produce exceptions instead of values; some don't produce anything.
+Handle raised exceptions carefully.